BenWebData/A4-Page/README.md

 # Modern Paper Pages

 This project demonstrates how to emulate real paper sheets in a single-page HTML document using modern HTML, CSS, and JavaScript.
+All style rules and scripts are embedded directly in `modern-pages.html`, so no external assets are required.

 ## Usage